-- If there is a defensive penalty that occurs when the defensive team blitzes (defensive holding, offside, etc.) the defensive team will lose their blitz for the remainder of the game.
-(Ex: defensive team blitz, offensive team scores a TD.
+- If there is a Defensive penalty that occurs when the defensive team blitzes (defensive holding, offside, etc.) the defensive team will lose their blitz for the remainder of the game.
+(Ex: Defensive team blitz, offensive team scores a TD.
 There is a defensive penalty on the play.
-The defense loses its blitz.)
+The defense loses the blitz.)

 1) Each time has 1 blitz to be used during game play and/or during overtime

 3) If a team blitzes, there will be NO 4 second count!
 QB can scramble but can not run passed the original line of scrimmage